jalenallen21/Virtual-Machines/README.md

 </p>

 <h1>Creating Virtual Machines</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the steps to create a subscription to use azure with virtual machines.<br />